Compare credit cards in Canada with instant approval

 When you apply for a credit card online, you’ll be required to attach a number of documents and provide some personal information to receive instant approval.
 Some of the personal information you’ll need to provide includes:

-Proof of identity.
-You’ll be asked to provide proof of your identity such as your drivers licence or SIN number.
+- Proof of identity.
+You’ll be asked to provide proof of your identity such as your drivers license or SIN number.

 To ensure a smooth and quick application process, make sure you have these details on hand before you begin your application.